|Since the times of Jan Kiepura, Wiesław

 (photos added for this website presentation)

-This interview was recorded in the studios of WNIB on October
+This interview was recorded in the studios of WNIB on October 10,

 1980.
 Segments were used (with recordings) on WNIB in 1987, 1990 and

 1997.
 The transcription was made and posted on this website in 2013.

 To see a full list (with links) of interviews which have been transcribed and posted on this website, click here.

 Award - winning broadcaster Bruce Duffie was with WNIB, Classical 97 in Chicago from 1975 until its final moment as a classical station in February of 2001.
-His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM, as well as on Contemporary Classical Internet Radio.You are invited to visit his website for more information about his work, including selected transcripts of other interviews, plus a full list of his guests.
+His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM.You are invited to visit his website for more information about his work, including selected transcripts of other interviews, plus a full list of his guests.
 He would also like to call your attention to the photos and information about his grandfather, who was a pioneer in the automotive field more than a century ago.
 You may also send him E-Mail with comments, questions and suggestions.